-This might seem like a misleading topic, because if you believe the advertising hype, an air fryer could be the solution to your thickening waistline and clogging arteries.
-After all, aren’t they the magic appliances that allow you to indulge in fried delights, but with none of the oil-related deep-frying health risks?
+Now we are fully aware that this might seem like a misleading topic.
+Because if you believe the advertising hype, an air fryer could be the solution to your thickening waistline and clogging arteries.
+After all, aren’t they the magic appliances that allow you to indulge in fried delights – but with none of the oil-related deep-frying health risks?

 Well, yes and no.

 Unless you’ve been living under a rock, you probably know that one of the main reasons for buying an air fryer is that they are supposed to be a healthier way of cooking.
 And if this is true, isn’t everything that comes out of an air fryer good for you?
 Let’s take a quick look at these ideas and try to separate fact from fiction.

 Firstly, it’s true that the technology in air fryers means you can cook a huge variety of popular foods using (comparatively) very little oil or fat.
 How is this possible?
 Well, an air fryer is basically a small convection oven that cooks by heating air to a really high temperature and then circulating that hot air around the food.

 This is particularly good news if you have a soft spot for fried foods.
 With traditional cooking methods, many favourites like hot chips and chicken wings only reach crispy, golden perfection if they are cooked in a bubbling pan of boiling oil.
 And while this makes them totally delicious, it’s not great for your arteries!

 Being able to get a similar flavour and texture using only a fraction of the oil (if any at all) is a great selling point for air fryers as there are obvious health benefits to ditching the fats, whilst keeping the taste.